SAM-M10Q GPS Breakout Board

 - Clear sky view required - GPS/GNSS needs direct line-of-sight to satellites

-- Allow warm-up time - First fix may take several minutes, subsequent fixes are much faster
+- Allow warm-up time - The first fix may take several minutes, subsequent fixes (e.g. cold, warm, and hot starts) are much faster

 - Power supply stability - Ensure clean, stable power for best performance

-- Configuration persistence - Settings configured via u-center2 are stored in non-volatile memory
+- Configuration persistence - Settings can be stored in non-volatile memory

 Datasheets and Documentation